seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 then, we have a transcendence that is in itself a penetration.

 So the terms *anissita* and *anupādāna* seem to have a significance of their own.
-More of it comes to light in quite a number of other *suttas*.
+More of it comes to light in quite a number of other suttas.
 Particularly in the *Dvayatānupassanāsutta* of the *Sutta Nipāta* we come across the following two verses, which throw more light on these two terms: